dhermes/solution-transfer-curved-meshes/README.md

 computational physics, e.g. in Lagrangian methods where remeshing occurs.
 The interpolation process must be conservative, i.e. it must conserve physical properties, such as mass.
-We extend previous works --- which described the solution transfer process for straight sided unstructured meshes --- by considering high-order isoparametric meshes with curved elements.
+We extend previous works &mdash; which described the solution transfer process for straight sided unstructured meshes &mdash; by considering high-order isoparametric meshes with curved elements.
 The implementation is highly reliant on accurate computational geometry routines for evaluating points on and intersecting B&#xe9;zier curves and triangles.